Mark Bevir: Interpretivism

-Mark Bevir and R. A. W. Rhodes are the authors of Interpreting British Governance (2003), Governance Stories (2006), and The State as Cultural Practice (2010).
-They argue that political science must necessarily be an interpretive art.
-This is because they hold that the starting point of enquiry must be to unpack the meanings, beliefs, and preferences of actors to then make sense of understanding actions, practices, and institutions.
+Mark Bevir is the author of several works defending the interpretive turn in the human sciences.
+Most recently he offered a systematic defense of interpretivism with Jason Blakely in Interpretive Social Science: An Anti-Naturalist Defense (2018).
+He and R. A. W. Rhodes are also the authors of Interpreting British Governance (2003), Governance Stories (2006), and The State as Cultural Practice (2010).
+Bevir holds that political science must necessarily be an interpretive art.
+This is because he maintains that the starting point of enquiry must be to unpack the meanings, beliefs, and preferences of actors to then make sense of understanding actions, practices, and institutions.
 Political science is therefore an interpretative discipline underpinned by hermeneutic philosophy rather than positivism: there is no ‘science’ of politics, instead all explanations, including those that deploy statistics and models, are best conceived as narratives.

-Bevir and Rhodes thus provide an elaborate philosophical foundation for a decentred theory of governance woven together by the notions of beliefs, traditions and dilemmas.
+Bevir has thus provided an elaborate philosophical foundation for a decentred theory of governance woven together by the notions of beliefs, traditions and dilemmas.
 'It follows that the role of political scientists is to use (1) ethnography to uncover people's beliefs and preferences, and (2) history to uncover traditions as they develop in response to dilemmas.
 The product is a story of other people's constructions of what they are doing, which provides actors’ views on changes in government, the economy, and society.
 So, for example, a political scientist may select a part of the governance process, and then explain it by unpicking various political traditions and how actors within these traditions encounter and act to resolve dilemmas.
 Governance is thus understood as the contingent and unintended outcome of competing narratives of governance.'